meilisearch/documentation/learn/advanced/indexation.md

 Crashes caused by memory overconsumption can still happen in two cases:

 1. When letting Meilisearch automatically set the maximum amount of memory used during indexation, `sysinfo` may not be able to calculate the amount of available RAM for certain OSes.
-Meilisearch still makes an educated estimate and adapts its the behavior based on that, but crashes may still happen in this case.
+Meilisearch still makes an educated estimate and adapts its behavior based on that, but crashes may still happen in this case.
 [Follow this link for an exhaustive list of OSes supported by `sysinfo`](https://docs.rs/sysinfo/0.20.0/sysinfo/#supported-oses)

 2. Lower-end machines might struggle when processing huge datasets.
 Splitting your data payload into smaller batches can help in this case.
 [For more information, consult the section below](#memory-crashes)